chenxin214/p8105_final_project/p8105_proposal.md

 2. Focus on the state with the highest obesity and overweight rate
 3. Investigate the obesity and overweight based on `Education level`, `Gender`, `Race`, `Age`, `Income` etc.
-4. Apply Time Series Analysis to examine the time trend from 2011 to present.
+4. Regression analysis.

 <!-- end list -->

-  - Visualizations:
+  - ***Visualizations:***

 <!-- end list -->

-1. Visualizing the US obesity and overweight rates geographically
-2. Visualizing the changes in obesity and overweight rates over time
+1. Visualizing the changes in obesity and overweight rates over time
-3. Visualizing the state with highest obesity and overweight
+2. Visualizing the state with highest obesity and overweight
-4. Visualizing the difference of obesity rate group by `Educational Level`, `Gender`, `Race`, `Age`, or `Income`.
+3. Visualizing the difference of obesity rate group by `Educational Level`, `Gender`, `Race`, `Age`, or `Income`.

 <!-- end list -->

-  - Coding Challenge: Since the data is huge, it might be a trouble to run or knit.
+  - ***Coding Challenge:*** Since the data is huge, it might be a trouble to run or knit.

 ### The Planned Timeline